-The eastern United States road trip really started it all:
+The eastern United States (New England) road trip really started it all:

 This is a trip I recommend anyone take if they’re living in New York City or anywhere city related in the north eastern United States and while it centered around the North Eastern States (I did another one that took me through pretty much most of the eastern U.S from the southern side after which was across the Appalachian mountains).

 Here is the summary of what we saw on this eastern US road trip (our itinerary):